JunnHan/IDPTS/README.md

 # PropagationTracker
-Online Multi-Object Tracking via Identity Propagation
+This repository hosts our code for our paper ***Online Multi-Object Tracking via Identity Propagation***.